MHLU - Health Status Resource

 The Aboriginal identity population includes people who reported that they identify with at least one Aboriginal group; that is, North American Indian, Métis or Inuit, and/or those who reported being a Treaty Indian or a Registered Indian, as defined by the Indian Act of Canada, and/or those who reported they were members of an Indian band or First Nations.

-Adverse Events Following Immunization (AEFI)
+Adverse Events Following Immunization

-An adverse event following immunization (AEFI) is an unfavourable medical condition or reaction that occurs after an immunization is given.
-An adverse event that follows an immunization may or may not be due to that immunization.
-Reports of AEFIs from Middlesex-London are compiled and assessed as part of the provincial, national and international system of vaccine safety monitoring.
+An adverse event following immunization (AEFI) is an unwanted or unexpected health effect that occurs after an immunization is given.
+AEFI may include local reactions at the injection site, allergic reactions, and other conditions or reactions.
+It is important to note that an adverse event that follows an immunization may, or may not, be due to that immunization.

 Age-Specific Fertility Rate